Safety & Security

 Safety Reporting

 The guiding philosophy and approach to community and relationship at Sterling College is one that encourages compassion, care, and reflection, focusing on student development through individual growth and accountability for impact of behavior.
 We expect all members of the Sterling community to act with integrity, compassion, care, reflection, and accountability, irrespective of their role at the College.
 Our goal is to support students as they become the people they want to be in the world.
 We are committed to providing the tools, resources, and support for students to make informed decisions about their lives and their interactions within the community.
 The processes for addressing violations of Community Behavioral Guidelines are designed to support student accountability and to balance the rights of the individual with that of the health and safety of the community.
-The Dean of Community’s Office will investigate accusations of violations of community behavior guidelines as reported through Community Accountability Reports and / or College Incident Reports.
+The Student Life Office will investigate accusations of violations of community behavior guidelines as reported through Community Accountability Reports and / or College Incident Reports.
 Interim measures may be taken for community safety following an incident and until a case can be heard.

 -